LeoTN/yt-dlp-autohotkey-gui/README.md

 **How to install**

-> 1. Download the latest installer [here](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest/download/VideoDownloaderInstaller.msi).
+> 1. Download the latest installer [here](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest/download/VideoDownloaderInstaller.zip).
-> 2. If there is windows defender message, click on *additional information* to continue.
-> 3. Follow the installation steps until you are asked to launch *VideoDownloaderSetup.exe*.
-> 4. Confirm the action and wait for the program to check for existing dependencies.
-> 5. Press the *Install* button.
-Missing files and software will be installed.
+> 2. Extract the folder and execute *VideoDownloader-Setup.exe*.
+> 3. Click your way through the prompts.
+> 4. Depending on your system and the pre-installed dependencies, the installation (start) may take longer.
-> 6. You will be notified once the setup has completed.
+> 5. You will be notified once the setup has completed.

 **How to use**